HaKai-2062/Chess-Game/README.md

 git clone https://github.com/HaKaiiii/Chess-The-Game.git
 ```
 - After that open **Chess The Game.sln** in Visual Studio to build the project from solution.
+- Make sure to set Visual Studio to Release mode with x64 architecture.
 - All the required libraries are already present (statically linked) and all the assets are taken from [PNGEGG](https://www.pngegg.com)(100x100 size).

 # Future Plans